quality icon

 Most expensive cars to insure in Indiana

-Maserati Quattroporte tops the list as the most expensive car to insure in Indiana, at an average annual cost of $6,836.
-Below is a list of the most expensive vehicles to insure in Indiana and their average annual premiums.
+Maserati Quattroporte stands out as the most expensive car to insure in Indiana, with an average annual cost of $6,836.

 Make ModelAverage annual premium